 The main, largest fall on the top has a drop of around 200 feet and is impressive.
 There is a bridge that spans this Laos waterfall to get pictures.
-It gets quite crowded and you may need to wait for your ideal shot at certain times of the year.
-It can also get a bit slippery during the rains.
+It gets quite crowded, and you may need to wait for your ideal shot at certain times of the year.
+It can also get a bit slippery during the rain.

 If you find yourself hungry, there are some industrious people selling snacks of different types here.
 I spent around three hours here and felt it was the right amount of time.